codejutsu-desu/github-final-project/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to codejutsu-desu

-Welcome to [Your Project Name]!
+Welcome to codejutsu-desu!
 We're excited that you're interested in contributing.
 By participating in this project, you agree to abide by our Code of Conduct.

 ## How to Contribute